Irish paper money

 The Turlough O’Carolan '50 Punt' was by far the least common of the denominations, and was seldom seen in general circulation.

-There is no record of the notes ever having been issued through ATMs
+There is no record of 50 Punt ever having been issued through ATMs

-However, because there are only two dates of issue, examples of the note are easy to obtain in circulated condition, and not difficult to obtain up to AU grade.
+However, because there are only two dates of issue, examples of this Irish 50 pound note are easy to obtain in circulated condition, and not difficult to obtain up to AU grade.
 Examples of the notes were retained by dealers and hoarders as well as collectors.
-At least one block of a thousand 1982 Turlough O’Carolan fifty pound notes is known to have been kept, though these notes are mostly AU grade.
+At least one block of a thousand 1982 Turlough O’Carolan 50 pound notes is known to have been kept, though these notes are mostly AU grade.

 True UNC grade examples (with four sharp corners and no handling, grade 67 with quality mark, or better) of either date are difficult to obtain.